Complete Idiot's Guide to Getting Organized

-Even in the midst of holiday cheer, it's time to look ahead to a clean and organized New Year.
+Even in the midst of holiday cheer, it's time to look ahead to a clean and organized New Year--if you can see it, over the clutter of Christmas Past.

-Ready to swing into the coming year from a clutter-free and organized home?
+Ready to swing into the coming year from a clutter-free home?

 Santa's Rule: Get One, Toss Two